 - 1. Discuss the types of comedic characters designed by Frye and Aristotle with an appropriate example.

-- 2. What are symbols and archetypes and how can they be interpreted with respect to electronic media?
+- 1. What are symbols and archetypes and how they can be interpreted with respect to electronic media?

-- 3. Symbolic representation in advertising is subject to cultural change.
+- 2. Symbolic representation in advertising is subject to cultural change.
 Take your stand.

-- 4. Explain the role of ritual, mystique and myth in radio and television programming.
+- 3. Explain the role of ritual, mystique and myth in radio and television programming.

-- 5. Write short notes on:
+- 4. Write short notes on:

-- a.
-Semiotics
+- a Semiotics

 - b.
 How synthesis is generated?

 - c.
 Ritual

 - d.
 Symbolic representation in television